Sytuacja społeczno-gospodarcza kraju

 Average monthly gross wages and salaries in enterprise sector

-Average nominal and real gross wages and salaries in the enterprise sector increased in annual terms to a greater extent than in the previous months of 2025.
+Average nominal and real gross wages and salaries in the enterprise sector increased in annual terms to a lesser extent than in April 2025.

 NOMINAL